Root estimation in Galton-Watson trees

 \item{i)} Let $S_n$ denote the event that there exists a special node in a given free tree $F_n$.
 If $S_n$ occurs, then select this special node.
 In this case,

-\item{ii)} Otherwise, if there are either no special integers in the distribution or no nodes with the corresponding degrees in the free tree, select a node uniformly at random from the class $J_\lambda$, where where we note that this maximum can be taken since there are at most $n$ non-empty equivalence classes.
+\item{ii)} Otherwise, {let $\comp S_n$ denote the complement of $S_n$ which occurs} if there are either no special integers in the distribution or no nodes with the corresponding degrees in the free tree. {On this event,} select a node uniformly at random from the class $J_\lambda$, where where we note that this maximum can be taken since there are at most $n$ non-empty equivalence classes.
 In this case,

-\special{ps:[/pdfm { /big_fat_array exch def big_fat_array 1 get 0 0 put big_fat_array 1 get 1 0 put big_fat_array 1 get 2 0 put big_fat_array pdfmnew } def} \boldlabel Distributions without special integers. \hldest{xyz}{}{without} We first consider the well-behaved (and more common) case in which there exist no special integers in the Galton-Watson distribution $p_i$.
-The following theorem will require the notion of Kesten's limit tree~\cite{kesten1986}, which we will briefly describe.
+\special{ps:[/pdfm { /big_fat_array exch def big_fat_array 1 get 0 0 put big_fat_array 1 get 1 0 put big_fat_array 1 get 2 0 put big_fat_array pdfmnew } def} \boldlabel Distributions without special integers. \hldest{xyz}{}{without} We first consider the well-behaved (and more common) case in which there exist no special integers in the Galton--Watson distribution $p_i$.
+The following theorem will require the notion of Kesten's limit tree~\noblueboxes\cite{kesten1986}, which we will briefly describe.
 Recall that we are working with an offspring distribution $\xi$ for which $\ex\{\xi\} = \sum_{i\geq 1} ip_i = 1$.
 So if $\zeta$ is the random variable with $\pr\{\zeta = i\} = ip_i$ for all $i\geq 1$, then $\zeta$ is a valid offspring distribution as well.
 Kesten's limit tree $T_\infty$ is an infinite tree consisting of a central spine of nodes, one on each level, that each produce $\zeta$ children.
-Nodes that are not on the spine are the root of an unconditional Galton-Watson tree with distribution $\xi$ (each of these is finite with probability 1).
+Nodes that are not on the spine are the root of an unconditional Galton--Watson tree with distribution $\xi$ (each of these is finite with probability 1).
 Let $\tau(T, h)$ denote the tree $T$, limited to levels $0,\ldots, h$.
-Kesten's limit tree is important to us because for all $h$ and all infinite trees $t$,
+Kesten's limit tree is important to us because for all $h$ and all infinite trees $t$, {a Galton--Watson tree $T_n$ conditioned to be of size $n$ converges locally to it in the following sense:}